tutuf/tutuf.github.io/index.md

 # tutuf tech stack

 We build with [Ruby on Rails](https://rubyonrails.org/) and [PostgreSQL](https://postgresql.org/).
+We are experienced in event-driven architectures, API design, distributed systems and setvice integration.

 We maintain several open source [Ruby gems](https://github.com/tutuf/).

 # Need help with a web application?

 Our combined experience with Ruby on Rails is half a century.
-We can help you at any stage of your oroject: paper prototyping, proof of concept,  minimum viable product, scaling, adding and removing features, upgrading Ruby, Rails, gems and other dependencies, optimizing database, or maintaining legacy code.
+We can help you at any stage of your project: paper prototyping, proof of concept,  minimum viable product, scaling, adding and removing features, upgrading Ruby, Rails, gems and other dependencies, optimizing database, or maintaining legacy code.
 Contact us at [help@tutuf.com](mailto:help@tutuf.com).

 # tutuf moral policy